microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmission-reassign.md

 ---
 title: "educationSubmission: reassign"
-description: "Reassign the submission to the student to revisit/redo its work, provide feedback and code."
+description: "Reassign the submission to the student with feedback for review."
 author: "cristobal-buenrostro"
 ms.localizationpriority: medium
 ms.prod: "education"